CampLamp/lampLEDDome/README.md

 # lampLEDDome
-An adressable LED dome intended to be used by CAMP LAMP at burning man 2015.
+An adressable LED dome intended to be used by CAMP LAMP at burning man 2015 and beyond.
 ##Hardware Description:
 35 1.1M sections of rbg APA102 LEDs in diffused polycarbonate tubes.
 33 leds per tube.